 Take Five

 This dance was devised by HDB co-director, Robert McOwen, during the mid 1990's.
-It is a solo or duet dance in highland style, but is mainly distinguished by its 5/4 meter.
+It is a solo dance in highland style, but is mainly distinguished by its 5/4 meter.
 In fact, it is performed to the tune "Pipes Awa'", composed by Barbara McOwen.
-The dance directions are available in PDF.
+Video (Solo) It can also be performed as a duet with minor adjustments.
+Video (Duet)

 Willichan